Navax Point

 OS grid ref:- SW 591 434

-In July and August the area is awash with pink heather and brilliant yellow gorse.
+The Knavocks is home to wild ponies, which were introduced by the National Trust.
+In July and August the area around Navax Point is awash with pink heather and brilliant yellow gorse.
 Wildflowers abound in the grass and Atlantic seals can sometimes be seen, although elusive and preferring the rougher seas.
-In summer porpoises have been sighted from the point.
+All kinds of sea birds can be sighted.
+In summer porpoises have been seen from the point.

 The rocky outcrops and cliffs are magnificent.
-Just offshore is Godrevy Island , which was the scene of a famous shipwreck in 1649.
+Just offshore is Godrevy Island, which was the scene of a famous shipwreck in 1649.
 In the aftermath of the execution of King Charles I, followers attempted to send his lace trimmed garments and other possessions abroad for safe keeping as relics of the 'Martyr King'.
 The ship was wrecked and only a few of the clothes were washed ashore.

 A walk from Navax Point to Basset Cove